cbyrohl/scida/paper/paper.md

 By providing a flexible interface to the dask library to handle large data sets in a scalable fashion, users can also leverage dask functionality and dask-based libraries such as dask-image [@dask-image] and datashader [@datashader].

+scida was first utilized in @Byrohl23 for the analysis of cosmological and radiative transfer simulations, particularly the reduced chi-squared analysis exploring thousands of terabyte-sized models.

 # Target Audience

 **scida** aims to simplify access to large scientific data sets.
 It lowers the barrier of entry for researchers to ask complex questions of big data.